bhaves19h/Cricket_Store/README.md

 # Cricket Kit Store 🏏

-A full-stack e-commerce application for cricket equipment, built with the MERN stack (MongoDB, Express, React, Node.js).
+A MERN-stack e-commerce application for cricket equipment, built with the MERN stack (MongoDB, Express, React, Node.js).
 Installable on mobile as a Progressive Web App (PWA).

 ## Features